seandstewart/bardly/pending/romances/pericles/11-player.md

 **ANTIOCHUS**
 *\[Aside]*
 Heaven, that I had thy head! he has found the meaning:
-But I will gloze with him. -Young prince of Tyre,
+But I will gloze with him.--Young prince of Tyre,
 Though by the tenor of our strict edict,
 Your exposition misinterpreting,
 We might proceed to cancel of your days;